-After waving to the crowds massed in front of the balcony at Buckingham Palace, the Princess Elizabeth, 19, and her sister Princess Margaret, 15, went incognito to mix in with the crowds of London.
-Of course two princesses don’t just sneak out the side door on their own.
+After waving to the crowds massed in front of the balcony at Buckingham Palace, Princess Elizabeth, 19, and her sister Princess Margaret, 15, went incognito to mix in with the crowds of London.
+Of course, two princesses don’t just sneak out the side door on their own.

 After they finally persuaded their parents to let them go, a 16-strong group of trusted members of the royal household was put together to surround the two young women, including King George’s equerry, Peter Townsend, an RAF war hero who would later fall in love with Princess Margaret.

 According to The Telegraph, the party “slipped out of the palace, Princess Elizabeth in the uniform of the Auxiliary Territorial Service, with whom she had served as a mechanic, and Princess Margaret in glamorous civvies.”

 Margaret Rhodes, the cousin of Queen Elizabeth, said, “We crossed the forecourt at Buckingham Palace and got to the railings and there were these masses and masses of people.
 There was a general thing of, ‘We want the King and Queen,’ which we all frantically joined in with and were amazed when, five or 10 minutes later, the windows opened and they came out onto the balcony.
 It was like a wonderful escape for the girls.
 I don’t think they’d ever been out among millions of people.
 It was just freedom – to be an ordinary person.”

 The Queen told the BBC, “We were terrified of being recognized, so I pulled my uniform cap well down over my eyes.
 A Grenadier officer among our party of about 16 people said he refused to be seen in the company of another officer improperly dressed.
 So I had to put my cap on normally.”